-Ethics and morals both relate to “right” and “wrong” conduct.
-However, ethics refer to the series of rules provided to an individual by an external source. e.g. their profession.
-On the other hand, morals refer to an individual’s own principles regarding right and wrong.
+Ethics and morals relate to “right” and “wrong” conduct.
+While they are sometimes used interchangeably, they are different: ethics refer to rules provided by an external source, e.g., codes of conduct in workplaces or principles in religions.
+Morals refer to an individual’s own principles regarding right and wrong.

 |Where do they come from?||Social system - External||Individual - Internal|